rchangmh/bookmarks-management/README.md

 Add your Raindrop token and collection ID to `/config.py`.
 You can get the collection ID from the URL on the Raindrop web app.

-You will also need Python 3.7 or later and to install a dependency:
+You will also need Python 3.7 or later, and this dependency:

 ```
 pip3 install python-raindropio requests